jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_programs.rst

 .. include:: ../../links.rst

 #################################################################################
-how to handle Exceptions in programs
+how to handle Exceptions (Errors) in programs
 #################################################################################

 .. raw:: html